Masks from Temasek Foundation: More than 2.6m boxes collected

 When it was launched on Aug 26, 105,000 households collected their masks that day.
 Since then, more than one million redemptions of the medical-grade surgical and N95 masks have been made, a Temasek Foundation spokesman told The Sunday Times.

 Each household can collect 50 medical-grade surgical masks and 25 N95 respirator masks at selected CapitaLand malls and supermarket outlets.
-Members of the public can find their nearest collection points and check if stock is available at https://stayprepared. sg/staymasked/onetime/
+Members of the public can find their nearest collection points and check if stock is available at this website.

 They should bring along their SP utilities bill and their own bags to carry the masks.